Boeses Junges Fleisch

 Boeses Junges Fleisch is an album recorded by the German industrial act Wumpscut.
 It was released in Compact Disc format on Beton Kopf Media in 1999, under the catalogue number ETAH 9.

 It was first distributed in Europe by Nova Tekk, later in 2000 by Connected.
 It was released as a Seamless Audio Edition in 2002 and as a digipak version in 2004.
-All together, there are a total of at least six different versions of this album (including variating artwork and track lists).
+Altogether, there are at least six different versions of this album (including varying artwork and track lists).
 For more specific information, see the External Links section of this article.

-Boeses Junges Fleisch was released under the title EEvil Young Flesh [sic] - with translated titles - by Metropolis Records in North America.
+Boeses Junges Fleisch was released under the title EEvil Young Flesh [sic] – with translated titles – by Metropolis Records in North America.

 The album ranked #17 on the German Alternative Charts (DAC) in 1999 and peaked at #25 on the CMJ RPM charts in the U.S. The album tracks "Totmacher" and "Ich Will Dich" ranked #42 and #46 respectively on the DAC singles charts in 1999.